 - Toss 1 lb peeled | deveined | tail off large shrimp, with 1 Tbsp Creole Seasoning.

-- Heat 1 Tbsp EVOO over medium-high heat on stovetop.
+- In a large skillet, heat 1 Tbsp extra virgin olive oil over medium-high heat on stovetop.

 - Add seasoned shrimp and cook until shrimp just begins to turn pink, about 4 mins, flipping/stirring at halfway thru.